+In 2019, 40% of the deals surveyed included standstill provisions and 80% included lock-up agreements.
 In 2018, 81% of deals surveyed included standstill provisions and 100% included lock-up arrangements.
-By contrast, in 2017, 44% of the deals surveyed included standstill provisions and 89% included lock-up arrangements.
-The survey for 2018 demonstrated a stronger trend in the inclusion of both forms of issuer protective measures; however, lock-up provisions restricting transfers to certain types of purchasers, including competitors of issuers, persons who own more than a certain threshold of the issuer's outstanding common stock, or non-U.S. individuals or entities, were less prevalent among the transactions surveyed in 2018 as compared to 2017.
+The survey for 2018 demonstrated a stronger trend in the inclusion of both forms of issuer protective measures.